AshOfCreativity/TimerAssistant/README.md

 - Natural language command support
 - Side panel display of active timers

-## Download and Use
+## Windows 11 Installation

-1. Download `TimerAssistant.exe`
+1. Download the installer (`TimerAssistant-Setup.exe`) from the Releases section
-2. Double-click to run
-3. That's it!
-No installation needed.
+2. Run the installer - it will automatically:
+   - Install in Program Files
+   - Create desktop and start menu shortcuts
+   - Set up sound alerts
+   - Install required .NET Framework if needed
+3. Launch "Timer Assistant" from desktop shortcut or start menu

-## Usage
+## Using the Timer

-1. Start the application by running `TimerAssistant.exe`
-2. Type `help` to see available commands

-### Example Commands
+1. Type commands in natural language like:
    - "set a 5 minute timer for coffee break"
    - "start a 25 min pomodoro timer"
    - "create 1 hour meeting timer"
+2. Use commands to manage timers:
    - "pause the coffee timer"
    - "show all timers"
    - "stop meeting timer"

-The application will understand your intent and execute the command.

-## Offline Use

-This application works completely offline.
-Once downloaded, no internet connection is required.

 ## Troubleshooting

-### Application Won't Start
+### No Sound Alerts
+- Check Windows sound settings
-- Make sure you're running Windows 10 or 11
+- Make sure system volume is not muted
-- Try running as administrator
+- Try running the app as administrator

+### Other Issues
+- Make sure you have Windows 10 or 11
-- Check if Windows Defender/antivirus isn't blocking the application
+- Check Windows Defender is not blocking the application

-## Support

-For issues or feature requests, please create an issue in the project repository.